Weighted Blankets for Autism: Reducing Anxiety and Providing a Good Night’s Sleep

 - “Panic disorder is diagnosed in people who experience spontaneous seemingly out-of-the-blue panic attacks and are preoccupied with the fear of a recurring attack.”
 (ADAA)

-Anxiety disorders can lead to further issues of sleep deprivation and dysregulation and create a cycle of imbalance in children and adults.
+Anxiety disorders can lead to sleep deprivation and dysregulation.
+This can start a cycle of imbalance in children and adults.
 According to the National Sleep Foundation, “At some point, it’s hard to tell whether you’re having trouble sleeping because you’re anxious, or you’re anxious because you can’t sleep.
 The answer may be both.
 It’s a two-way street: Stress and anxiety can cause sleeping problems, or worsen existing ones.
 But lack of sleep can also cause an anxiety disorder.”

-Kim West, LCSW-C, identifies the following 11 consequences of sleep deprivation specific to children:
+Kim West, LCSW-C, identifies 11 consequences of sleep deprivation specific to children:

 - Overly emotional (explosive temper tantrums, easily hurt feelings, no patience)

 - Taking long, or excessive naps

 - Falling asleep as soon as they hit the pillow (sleep should take about 20 minutes for a healthy sleeper)

 - Excessive talking (more questions than normal or frenzied conversation) (West, 2016)

 Click here to find out more